 - At this time, NO children or partners can accompany you to the appointment, so please arrive alone.

 - All patients must wear a face covering when entering the office.

 - We are screening patients upon arrival for temperature, flu symptoms, and travel history.

-- We are scheduling new and existing patients to conduct all consults via phone or video conference in lieu of an in-person appointment.
+- We are scheduling new and existing patients to conduct all consults via phone or video conference in place of an in-person appointment.

 - We are requesting that male partners collecting a specimen leave the office after providing their sample.

 - We are cleaning all surfaces in common areas several times a day.

 - Employees that have any concerning symptoms will not come to work.

 Facts about COVID-19:

 - There is no data (as of now) about the risks of COVID-19 during conception and pregnancy.

 - The Centers for Disease Control and Prevention (CDC) website is the recommended source for up-to-date, detailed information about COVID-19.